"Wish I had money": Lady spoils mom with unexpected trip for 50th, SA emotional

-Woman Takes Mom on Unexpected Durban Trip for Her 50th Birthday in TikTok Video
+Woman Takes Mom on Unexpected Durban Trip for 50th Birthday in TikTok Video

 - A woman took to social media to show people how she spoiled her mother to celebrate her birthday

-- Many people were touched after seeing the mother-daughter moment having a great time in a sweet video
+- Many people were touched after seeing the mother-daughter duo having a great time in a sweet video

 A TikTok video of a woman taking her mom on an airborne adventure was a hit.
 People were invested in seeing the mother enjoy herself.